spiral/docs/docs/en/overview/contributing.md

 ### Use Psalm

 Before you submit any code, you have to use [Psalm](https://psalm.dev/) to check for any mistakes or problems.
 This makes sure that your code is correct and follows the best ways of doing things.
-The Spiral Framework uses Psalm's error level, **"4"** when checking code.
+Spiral uses Psalm's error level, **"4"** when checking code.
 It's an easy step to make sure your contribution is up to the standard.

 #### Run Psalm